erich666/McUsd/README.md

 ![iPhone AR view](/images/iphone_ar.png "iPhone AR view")

 In both views you can see that the cutout sunflower head has rendering problems.
 If you rotate the view, various parts of the sunflower disappear and appear.
 My guess is that this artifact is likely caused by cutouts being rendered by z-sorting them with other objects in the scene, but I can't say I fully understand.
 The "ghosting" visible in Object mode is not present in AR mode.

+It's also hard to tell, but it seems like the "light from below" reversed normal problem might be visible in the AR view.
+See the [Observations section](#observations).

 ## Apple Mac